MatthewPress/MatthewPress/README.md

 ### Yo.
 It's Matt

-📚 I'm studying Front-End Development at the Turing School of Software and Design.
-My current focus is on learning TypeScript, Tailwind, and GraphQL.
+📚 My current focus is on learning Next.js, TypeScript, Tailwind, and Prisma.

 🔭 A far off goal I have is to make an application that can analyze an indoor rock climbing wall and with information about a climber the application can show the best route up the wall.